-The countdown to 2013 is nearing the end.
+The countdown to the end of the year is on.
 The new year is right around the corner.
 Yes, it’s that time again – when people want to shed bad habits and start fresh.

 It’s time for New Year’s resolutions.

 Or rather let’s not talk about New Year’s resolutions, but New Year’s intentions.

 What is the difference between resolutions and intentions?

 Resolutions have this notorious reputation for being difficult, unenjoyable, and somewhat of a sacrifice.
 Although some people are able to stick to resolutions, about one-third break them before the end of January.1 Popular resolutions include lose weight, quit smoking, save more money, eat better, drink less, travel more – all the most commonly broken resolutions according to Time.

 The goals people often set are firm, restrictive, even draconian, and likely ghosts from New Years Past.
 It’s something difficult enough for people to postpone to “later” or “more symbolic”, like the new year, to attempt.
 Again.